superDross/dotfiles/notes/tooling/docker.md

 `MAINTAINER` - person whom maintains the image

-`ENV` - allows env vars to be used across lines.
+`ENV` - export environment variables to your *running* container

+`ARGS` - variables that can be used in the Dockerfile during the building process

 `RUN` - lets you execute commands inside of your docker image during build time and get written into your image as a new layer